 NICKISCH: That's church organist Bryan Ashley practicing late at night at Boston's First Church of Christ, Scientist.
 He spent business hours lining up a home loan.

-Mr. BRYAN ASHLEY (Organist): So between house-hunting and practicing, that's pretty much been my life for the last few months.
+BRYAN ASHLEY: So between house-hunting and practicing, that's pretty much been my life for the last few months.

 NICKISCH: With the eight grand, Bryan and his wife might buy new furniture or do nothing at all.